 On December 15, 2018, Cancer Nurse Maria Mendoza Sanchez returned to the US after being separated from her 4 children in the US for over a year.
 Her story speaks volumes about our misguided immigration policies and how they continue to wreck havoc on immigrant families.

 Maria first arrived in the US from Mexico over 20 years ago.
 Like most immigrants, seeking a better life, she learned English and attended a university in California where she earned a Bachelor of Science degree in Nursing.

 She married and had 4 children, a daughter born in Mexico and 3 children who are US citizens.

-Working at a public hospital in Oakland, California, a fellow employee informed the hospital that Maria was undocumented.
+Working at a public hospital in Oakland, California, a fellow employee informed the hospital that she was undocumented.
 Not wanting to lose the services of an excellent employee, the hospital arranged for Maria to retain the services of an immigration attorney.

 The attorney applied for green cards for Maria and her husband Eusebio through a procedure known as cancellation of removal before an Immigration Judge.
 To be eligible, a person must have been in the US for 10 years or more, been a person of good moral character during this period and be able to establish that certain qualifying relatives would suffer “exceptional and extremely unusual hardship” if the person were forced to leave the US.
 Qualifying relatives include parents, spouses and children who are US citizens or green card holders.
-In Maria’s case, her youngest 2 daughters are US citizens.
+In her case, her youngest 2 daughters are US citizens.

 However, the Immigration Judge who heard their case concluded that although their citizen daughters would suffer hardship, it did not meet the “exceptional and extremely unusual” standard.
 They appealed the Judge’s decision to the Board of Immigration Appeals (BIA).